ldstep/ldstephensnet/content/notes.md

 ---

+July 3, 2025, at 8:48:17 AM

+Since I’m not renewing Plausible Analytics for ldstephens, I was considering migrating ldstephens from Netlify to Vercel for Vercel’s free analytics yesterday.
+However, I’ve decided to leave well enough alone today.

+---

 June 30, 2025, at 9:37:26 AM

 This morning I'm playing around with Stage Manager in iPadOS 26.
 I'm setting up a writing stage with Drafts, Yoink, ChatGPT, and Safari.